goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 But in continuous spaces, actions are real numbers.
 Imagine trying to control a robot arm where the joint angle can be any value between -180° and +180°.
 You can't enumerate probabilities for every possible angle, there are infinitely many! (like in real numbers, you cannot even count the numbers present between 179 and 180...
 Where do you even begin?)

-The elegant solution is to make our neural network output **parameters of a probability distribution** (eg mean and standard deviation of a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)) instead of individual action probabilities.
+The solution is to make our neural network output **parameters of a probability distribution** (eg mean and standard deviation of a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)) instead of individual action probabilities.
 Specifically, we use a Gaussian (normal) distribution.

 Here's how it works: